doch2/SmartMovingReboot/README.md

 Installation
 ============

-Move the Smart Moving files "${mod.render.file}" and "${%mod.moving.file}" into the subfolder "mods" of your Minecraft Forge installation folder.
+Move the Smart Moving files into the subfolder "mods" of your Minecraft folder.
 In case this folder does not exist, create it or run your Minecraft Forge client at least once.

 Don't forget to:
 * ensure you have the latest version of Player API core installed!